4ndyfix/crystal-devbox/README.md

-The Docker image contains Crystal itself (compiler, playground, etc.), the API documentation, the crystal-book (language reference), the VSCode editor, some vsix extensions and the language server crystalline.
+The Docker image contains Crystal itself (compiler, playground, etc.), the API documentation, the crystal-book (language reference), the VSCode editor, some vsix extensions, the language server crystalline and ICR (Interactive Crystal).
 Further some important development packages and commandline tools (e.g. git, gcc, make) are also available inside (look at Dockerfile).